When you begin web testing, one of the primary decisions you’ll have to make is when you’re going to test manually or use automated testing.

 While neither of these options are technically better or worse than the other, the size, budget and time allowance of a project will certainly be factors that affect which method will work best in your testing procedure.

 Manual testing is essentially self-explanatory — testing of a web application is done manually, by human action.
 This means that someone actually goes on a device to evaluate numerous components including design, functionality, and performance by clicking through multiple elements or units of a web application without support from a tool or script.
+Sometimes, people will interchange the terms exploratory testing or live testing with manual testing, as well.

 The method of manual testing is inherently valuable to consumer-facing websites because the tester is able to have the full user experience, making it easier to assess visual components such as text size and layout as well as UI.